-In this study we provide evidence that historical migration flows impact present-day global health differences.
-The underlying theory is based on three physiological facts.
-First, vitamin D deficiency is directly associated with increased risk of premature death.
-Second, the ability of humans to synthesize vitamin D from sunlight (i.e., ultraviolet radiation, UV-R) declines with the level of skin pigmentation.
-Third, the level of human skin pigmentation is the result of an evolutionary compromise between the costs of pigmentation (e.g., higher risk of vitamin D deficiency) and its benefits (e.g., lower risk of skin cancer); people living in high UV-R regions, as a result, became more intensely pigmented.
-Accordingly, when individuals indigenous to high UV-R regions migrate to low UV-R regions the risk of vitamin D deficiency rises markedly, which should in turn impact average health in the recipient region.
-We develop an empirical measure that allows us to explore the aggregate consequences of local populations' differential "risk of vitamin D deficiency", as caused by historical migration flows.
-Our proposed measure of risk of vitamin D deficiency power vis-à-vis health outcomes in a world sample as well as across US states.
+We show that migration during the last 500 years induced differences in contemporary health outcomes.
+The theory behind our analysis is related to the risks of premature death, and builds on three physiological facts.
+First, vitamin D deficiency is directly associated with higher risk of all-cause mortality.
+Second, the ability of humans to synthesize vitamin D from sunlight (i.e., ultraviolet radiation, UV-R) declines with skin pigmentation.
+Third, skin pigmentation is the result of an evolutionary compromise between its costs and its benefits (e.g. higher risk of vitamin D deficiency and lower risk of skin cancer), which explains why natives of high UV-R regions became more intensely pigmented.
+In accord with these physiologycal premises, when individuals indigenous to high UV-R regions migrate to low UV-R regions, the risk of vitamin D deficiency rises markedly, and with it the risk of premature death.
+We develop a measure that allows us to explore the aggregate health consequences of migration, as caused by the potential risk of vitamin D deficiency induced by historical population flows.
+Our results show that a higher potential risk of vitamin D deficiency induced by migration between the years 1500 and 2000 holds strong explanatory power vis-à-vis aggregate indicators of health today, across countries, and across US states.

-Keywords: Health, vitamin D, ultraviolet radiation, skin pigmentation, migration JEL classification: I1, J1, J15,
+Keywords: Health, longevity, vitamin D, ultraviolet radiation, skin pigmentation, migration.
+JEL classification: I1, J1, J15,